CrunchyData/crunchy-containers/hugo/content/installation-guide/installation-guide.md

 ## Install PostgreSQL

+{{% notice tip %}}

 You only need to install PostgreSQL locally if you want to use the examples - it is not required for either building the containers or installing the containers into Kubernetes.

+{{% / notice %}}

-These installation instructions assume the installation of PostgreSQL 10 through the official Postgresql Development Group (PGDG) repository.
+These installation instructions
+assume the installation of PostgreSQL 10 through the official Postgresql Development Group (PGDG) repository.
 View the documentation located [here](https://wiki.postgresql.org/wiki/YUM_Installation) in order to view more detailed notes or install a different version of PostgreSQL.